FredM67/PVRouter-3-phase/Readme.md

 This has been tested in real by Amorim.
 Depending of each situation, it might be necessary to tweak this value of *-20* to a bigger or smaller value.

+# How to wire the router
+[Here](https://fredm67.github.io/PVRouter-3-phase/docs/HowToInstall.pdf) you'll find a quick how-to for installing/wiring your router.
 # Use cases

 I want to: